flappysquirrel/fluentfox/README.md

 # New Repository Launched!
 Check it out! https://github.com/guywhoreportsissues/FluentWin11

-  ## Please star or this repository if you saw it.
+  ## Please star or watch this repository if you saw it.

 ## Help needed!
   I need some help with changing the loading animation of tabs in firefox.